we'll work with you

 Home school credits are occasionally earned through an accredited correspondence school and as such may be accepted by Andrews Academy and applied to the student’s transcript as described in the Credit Transfer section.
 The normal two-credit limitation for students-in-residence does not apply for home schoolers.

-Home schooled students anticipating enrollment in the Academy should contact the Andrews Academy guidance counselor to plan appropriate procedures in advance.
+Home schooled students anticipating enrollment in the Academy should contact the Andrews Academy Academic Vice Principal to plan appropriate procedures in advance.
 When a home schooling program is designed by a parent/teacher, whether materials used are from a home school support organization or developed by the parent/teacher, the Academic Affairs Committee will only consider a request for credit that includes careful documentation of the learning experience.

 - The student must take a standardized achievement test administered under the direction of the Andrews Academy Guidance Department with satisfactory results (a testing fee applies)